aloretocornidez/school-notes/notes/sie-265-engineering-management/lecture/the-time-value-of-money-chapter-4.md

 ### Return on Capital
 - Interest and profit pay the providers of __capital for forgoing its use__ during the time the capital is being used.
-- Onterest and profit are payments for __the risk the investor takes__ in letting another use his or her capital.
+- Interest and profit are payments for __the risk the investor takes__ in letting another use his or her capital.

 ### Focusing on Interest Effect
 - Simple Interest